AlexSatrapa/Bubbler/README.md

 NB: these sensors are relatively expensive, costing about as much as the Arduino Uno itself.

 NB: the MAP-1704 is easily capable of producing pressures that will burst the HSCDANN005PGSA5.
 The sensor's burst pressure is 40PSI, the pump is capable of 60PSI.
-Please be careful with your expensive sensors: note that this sketch pulses the motor and checks pressure readings after each short pulse, halting the charging process and lighting the warning LED if the pressure becomes too high.
+Please be careful with your expensive sensors.
+This sketch pulses the motor and checks pressure readings after each short pulse, halting the charging process and lighting the warning LED if the pressure becomes too high.